foundation/foundation-sites/docs/pages/orbit.md

 Orbit doesn't automatically generate any HTML for you, giving you the flexibility to move around the various pieces of the plugin.
 Here's a complete example&mdash;we'll break down the individual pieces farther down.

 <div class="callout alert">
-  <p>Please note that apart from Javascript, <a href="http://foundation.zurb.com/sites/docs/motion-ui.html">Motion UI</a> is a dependency for Orbit to work properly.
+  <p>Please note that apart from JavaScript, <a href="http://foundation.zurb.com/sites/docs/motion-ui.html">Motion UI</a> is a dependency for Orbit to work properly.
 If in case, you don't want any animations within your Carousel, you can always <a href="#disabling-animation">disable</a> the animation.</p>
 </div>

 <p>